An easy 3-ingredient slow cooker pulled pork using pork tenderloin - great for sandwiches or sliders!

 It’s light, it’s lean, it’s not full of fatty spots that are gonna get in the way of loving on your pulled pork sandwich.

-It’s also not gonna leave you with a lead ball in your stomach when you’ve finished your meal.
+Plus, it won't leave you with a lead ball in your stomach when you’ve finished your meal.
 And gone back for seconds.
-And sneaked an extra forkful while you clean dishes. 😉
+And maybe sneaked an extra forkful while you clean dishes.

 It just works and I go with it.